Analysis | Trump wanted an attorney general who’d be loyal to him. He got one.

 On Tuesday, the Justice Department, which Barr leads, intervened in an unusual way in a case that would appear to be well outside its purview.

 Last year, writer E. Jean Carroll alleged that Trump raped her in the mid-1990s.
 Trump’s denials of that claim and his disparagement of her prompted Carroll to sue for defamation.
-Trump’s personal attorneys sought to delay the suit, which a state court in New York rejected.
+Trump’s personal attorneys sought to delay the lawsuit, which a state court in New York rejected.

 So Barr’s Justice Department stepped in, claiming that because Trump was president when he made the comments about Carroll, she should be suing the government, not Trump himself.
 If this argument is successful, it could cause the case to simply collapse, as University of Texas law professor Steve Vladeck notes: The government can’t be sued for defamation.